Average Settlement For Hit-And-Run Car Accidents

 Even when a settlement offer from an insurance company sounds generous, you need to ask yourself whether the proposed amount is really going to last when you consider all of your newfound expenses to care for your injuries, as well as many other increases to the cost of living.
 Chances are good that your settlement might be enough to cover your current medical bills, but not your future ones, and maybe leave you with a little extra.

-Factors Affecting Hit-and-Run Accident Settlements
+Factors Affecting Hit-And-Run Accident Settlements

 A hit-and-run accident can lead to a number of potential complications for people seeking compensation, with the primary challenge often being determining the identity of the driver.
-When a negligent driver leaves the scene of a hit-and-run accident and is never located, it does not do not much to help most people with injury claims.
+When a negligent driver leaves the scene of a hit-and-run accident and is never located, it does not do much to help most people with injury claims.

-Identifying an At-Fault Driver
+Identifying An At-Fault Driver

 When you report your hit-and-run accident to local police, they can usually take a number of steps to help locate and apprehend the driver.
 Not all efforts are successful, however, as some drivers can escape and hide until later without ever being discovered.

 For many victims in these cases, uninsured motorist (UM) insurance can prove to be an invaluable investment because such policies will treat hit-and-run accidents the same as uninsured motorist claims.
-Most states do not require people to carry UM insurance, so it remains optional but can be a real lifesaver.
+Most states do not require people to carry UM insurance, so it remains optional, but it can be a real lifesaver.

 Diagnosing Injury Severity